writeas/go-webfinger/README.md

 # go-webfinger

 go-webfinger is a golang webfinger server implementation.
+See [v1.0](https://github.com/writeas/go-webfinger/releases/tag/1.0) for the latest stable version, and our [Code.as repo](https://code.as/writeas/go-webfinger) for the Write.as-specific implementation.

 ## Usage